edjw/stop-targeting-ads-me/_items/amazon_fire_tv.md

 link:
 ---

 These settings are device-specific.
 You have to opt out on each device.
-If you use multiple user profiles you may have to select these settings for each profile.
+If you use multiple user profiles, you may have to select these settings for each profile.

 1. Settings > Preferences > Privacy Settings > Device Usage Data
 2. Settings > Preferences > Privacy Settings > Collect App Usage Data